Killing of Trayvon Martin: Martin family attorneys

-Benjamin Crump, the lawyer representing the interests of the Martin family, operates a law firm in Tallahassee, Florida, with his partner Daryl Parks.
-The firm has eight lawyers who focus on wrongful death, malpractice, personal injury and civil rights.
+Benjamin Crump, whose firm focuses on injury and civil rights cases, represented the legal interests of the Martin family.

 The Martin family was also represented by Natalie Jackson, an Orlando civil rights attorney.

 Background of the shooting

 The Retreat at Twin Lakes is a 260-unit, gated, townhome community in Sanford, Florida.
 The population of the development at the time of the shooting was about 49% non-Hispanic white, 23% Hispanic (of any race), 20% black, and 5% Asian, according to Census figures.
 Both George Zimmerman and Tracy Martin's fiancée were renting homes in the development at the time of the shooting.
 Martin had been staying with his father's fiancée at The Retreat.

 From January 1, 2011, through February 26, 2012, police were called to The Retreat at Twin Lakes 402 times.
 Crimes committed at The Retreat in the year prior to Martin's death had included eight burglaries, nine thefts, and one shooting.
 Twin Lakes residents said there were dozens of reports of attempted break-ins, which had created an atmosphere of fear in their neighborhood.

 In September 2011, the Twin Lakes residents held an organizational meeting to create a neighborhood watch program.
-Zimmerman was selected by neighbors as the program's coordinator, according to Wendy Dorival, Neighborhood Watch organizer for the Sanford Police Department.
+Zimmerman was selected by neighbors as the program's coordinator, according to Wendy Dorival, the Neighborhood Watch organizer for the Sanford Police Department.

 Zimmerman had made nearly 50 calls to police between 2004 and 2012 to report various local disturbances, such as loud parties, open garage doors, potholes, and children playing in the street.
 Following break-ins in the neighborhood in 2011, Zimmerman's calls to police increasingly focused on reporting people he suspected of criminal activity.

-During the months leading up to the February 26, 2012, shooting, Zimmerman called the police several times to report people he believed to be suspicious.
+During the months leading up to the February 26, 2012 shooting, Zimmerman called the police several times to report people he believed to be suspicious.
 On each of the calls, Zimmerman offered information about the race of the suspects only when specifically asked by the dispatcher to do so; his reports said that all were black males.

 According to friends and neighbors of Zimmerman, three weeks prior to the shooting on February 26, Zimmerman called police to report a young man peering into the windows of an empty Twin Lakes home.
 By the time police arrived, the suspect had fled.
 On February 6, workers witnessed two young black men lingering in the yard of a Twin Lakes resident around the same time a new laptop and some gold jewelry was stolen from her home.
-The next day, police discovered the stolen laptop in the backpack of a young black man whom Zimmerman identified as the same person he had spotted peering into windows on February 2.
+The next day, police discovered the stolen laptop in the backpack of a young black man that Zimmerman identified as the same person he had spotted peering into windows on February 2.

 Zimmerman had been licensed to carry a firearm since November 2009.